 Keys remembers, “I had brought one of Richard’s catalogues, in hopes that he’d sign it.
 And, I also had my magazine in hand.
 Kristen Thies saw me standing nearby and asked if I was an artist.
 When I showed her the cover she said, ‘Come, I’ll introduce you to Richard.’
 Then he said, ‘Is that your work?’ and asked me to join them for lunch.
-By the end of the meal, he invited me to paint with him and the Putney Painters.”
+By the end of the meal, Mr Richard invited me to paint with him and the Putney Painters.”

 Today, in addition to regularly painting with Schmid and his wife, Nancy Guzik and the other Putney Painters, Keys teaches Still Life Workshops at the Village Arts of Putney.
 He has also become a sought after instructor at the Scottsdale Artists School in Arizona, the Salmagundi Club in New York City, and Painting workshops with Au Coeur Academy on Cape Cod, Massachusetts.

 In addition, his teaching skills can now be accessed through his new two hour DVD titled: “Antique Jar and Summer Fruit” produced by Daniel J. Keys, Ryan Mellody and Kristen Thies.
-To order click here